hasuf/docker-dev-android/README.md

 Introduction
 ------------

-These Docker and Vagrant (and supporting) files allows one to create a fully self-contained Android development environment.
+These Docker and Vagrant (and supporting) files allow one to create a fully self-contained Android development environment.
 All the necessary software is downloaded and configured, making set-up easy.

 Within this (Fedora 21) environment, the following features are available: